manticoresoftware/manticoresearch/installer/specification.md

 brew services start manticore
 ```

-There is no repository bootstrap package in the Homebrew flow. `--version` is not supported for Homebrew installs or upgrades unless Homebrew support for this is explicitly designed later.
+There is no repository bootstrap package in the Homebrew flow. `version` is not supported for Homebrew installs or upgrades unless Homebrew support for this is explicitly designed later.

 ### Unsupported Platforms